-Finally, from April, companies in Singapore that hire migrant workers who live in dormitories or other communal living arrangements will be expected to purchase a Primary Care Plan (PCP) for their employees.
-These plans will range in price up to SGD138 per year.
+Finally, from April, companies in Singapore hiring migrant workers who live in dormitories must purchase a Primary Care Plan (PCP).
+These employee insurance plans will range in price up to SGD138 per year.

 To read about other changes made to the budget and see more details about their effects.
 You can read the official government budget summary here.

 For companies looking to hire in Singapore, you can read our guides on the advantages of PEO (Professional Employer Organization) and RPO (Recruitment Process Outsourcing) services.

 So, whether you want to transfer existing employees to Singapore or find new members for your team from the best of Singapore’s local talent, INS Global has the perfect solution to meet your needs.

 What INS Global Can Do for You

 INS Global’s team of overseas expansion specialists has over 15 years of experience helping companies meet their expansion goals worldwide.

 Today, expanding into new markets is complicated and fraught with dangers that result from unfamiliarity with local laws and regulations.
 We understand how business is shaped by constant change and the need to adapt.